-Base Informa tion Population Approach Steps SGSPAA took Basis for the estimate, Why the estimate represents the best estimate possible Table Name Asset Description Year Item Actual / Estimate Why it was not possible for the SGSPAA to provide actual information to locate actual information; including the methods, assumptions and inputs used in the circumstances and has been arrived at on a reasonable basis.
-Interest expense was calculated based on actual capital expenditure data sourced from the FAMR and the cost of debt and gearing assumed within the recovered capital model.
+Base Informa ation Population Approach Steps SGSPAA took Basis for the estimate, Why the estimate represents the best estimate possible Table Name Asset Description Year Item Actual / Estimate Why it was not possible for the SGSPAA to provide actual information to locate actual information; including the methods, assumptions and inputs used in the circumstances and has been arrived at on a reasonable basis. assumed within the recovered capital model.
 Table 4.1: Recovered capital method - pipeline assets Return of capital 2005 - 2018 Rate of return Estimate The Guideline advises that the rate of return should be determined each year and should be commensurate with the prevailing conditions in the market for funds and reflect the risk the service provider face in providing pipeline services.
+The Guideline Explanatory Statement (pg.
+25) advises with regard to the 'Commercial rate of return' that 'Service provides will be able to determine how this input is estimated'.
+Usage of the term 'estimated' in the Guideline Explanatory Statement implies that SGSPAA is required to estimate this data input.
 Actual information does not exist for the rate of return.
 SGSPAA estimated the rate of return as a WACC and sourced actual data to input into the WACC calculation.
+The rate of return is a theoretical concept and does not reference DDP costs, rather it references regulatory decisions that have been applied to the relevant time period.
 Refer to Table 4.1: Recovered capital method - pipeline assets -rate of return explanation above.
 Using a WACC as an estimate for rate of return is an accepted methodology adopted by the Australian Energy Regulatory (AER) and therefore represents the best estimate possible.
-The Guideline Explanatory Statement (pg.
-25) advises with regard to the 'Commercial rate of return' that 'Service provides will be able to determine how this input is estimated'.
-Usage of the term 'estimated' in the The rate of return is a theoretical concept and does not reference DDP costs, rather it references The data inputs into the WACC have been sourced from published AER accepted sources and therefore is a best estimate which has
+The data inputs into the WACC have been sourced from published AER accepted sources and therefore is a best estimate which has been arrived at on a reasonable basis.